Cawley Middle School offers many opportunities to get involved! Please refer to the following for information about each

 The Cawley Drama Club is open to all students, grade 6 – 8, who are interested in acting, or working behind the scenes with costumes, scenery, lighting, and/or sound.
 Students play theatre and acting games, work on skits and productions throughout the year.
 The Drama Club performs at the Hooksett Spooktacular in October, and has their mainstage production in February.
 Meetings are Thursday afternoons from 2:40 – 4:00 pm.

-DreamCatchers is a group that meets bi-monthly for two-hours and fifteen minutes.
+DreamCatchers is a group that meets bi-monthly for one-hour and 15 minutes.
 This group is open to sixth, seventh, and eighth grade students.
-It gives students an opportunity to engage in social opportunities at school, and off campus for one Saturday a month.
-At school, students engage in topic centered discussions that focus on interpersonal and social skills.
+It gives students an opportunity to engage in social opportunities after school.
+Students engage in topic centered discussions that focus on interpersonal and social skills.

 The Cawley Newspaper

 The Cawley Banner is our student-run, online newspaper.
 We hope new members will join us on Tuesdays beginning on November 15, from 2:35 to 3:30 in Room 106 (Mrs. Martino’s room).
 For more information, go to our web site.

 Adviser: Mr. Davini